m-mcardle/my-website/assets/markdown/Vidyard.md

   ### Bug Fixes

   When I first joined the Track team they were in the closing stages of an ongoing project with an expected competition date within the first two weeks of my term.
-Because of this, there was no value in me being ramped up on months of progress for only a week of contributions to the project.
+Because of this, there was no value in me being ramped up on months of progress for only a week of contribution to the project.
 To make myself useful I dove straight into our backlog of bugs to investigate and resolve.
 Unfortunately for me, there were no easy 'slam-dunk' fixes sitting there for me.

   <br/>